im-tofa/pokebrowse/README.md

 ## How to Run

-After setting up a PostgreSQL database [using the provided SQL file](server/src/db/schemas.sql) and performing the necessary [configuration](server/configs/README.md), run the following:
+After setting up a PostgreSQL database [using the provided SQL file](server/src/db/schemas.sql) and performing the necessary configuration following [these steps](server/configs/README.md) and [these steps](client/README.md), run the following:

 - `npm run build`, then `npm run serve` to start the client
 - `npm run start` to start the server